kkotov/l1o2o/README.md

 [emtfDump.py](https://github.com/kkotov/cmssw/blob/o2oUtilities/L1TriggerConfig/Utilities/test/emtfDump.py),
 [omtfDump.py](https://github.com/kkotov/cmssw/blob/o2oUtilities/L1TriggerConfig/Utilities/test/omtfDump.py),
 [bmtfDump.py](https://github.com/kkotov/cmssw/blob/o2oUtilities/L1TriggerConfig/Utilities/test/bmtfDump.py).
-These scripts can be ran from my afs public area on lxplus as well as within the private .cms network in ~l1emulator/o2o/.
+These scripts can be ran from my afs public area on lxplus as well as within the private .cms network from ~l1emulator/o2o/.
 For example:

 lxplus> python ~kkotov/public/bmtfDump.py l1\_trg\_cosmics2017/v75 l1\_trg\_rs\_cosmics2017/v57

-dumps the Barrel Muon Track-Finder trigger configuration from TSC\_KEY=l1\_trg\_cosmics2017/v75 and RS\_KEY=l1\_trg\_rs\_cosmics2017/v57 into several local XML files.
-For arguments you can use both: top-level TSC and RS keys (as in the example above) and system-specific TSC and RS keys (e.g. bmtf\_cosmics\_2017/v4 bmtf\_rs\_base\_2017/v1 in the example above).
+dumps the Barrel Muon Track-Finder trigger configuration for TSC\_KEY=l1\_trg\_cosmics2017/v75 and RS\_KEY=l1\_trg\_rs\_cosmics2017/v57 into several local XML files.
+For arguments you can use both: top-level TSC and RS keys (as in the example above) and system-specific TSC and RS keys (it could have been bmtf\_cosmics\_2017/v4 bmtf\_rs\_base\_2017/v1 in the example above).

-The L1T O2O framework manages a set of XML parsers (referred to as [Online Producers](https://github.com/cms-sw/cmssw/tree/master/L1TriggerConfig/L1TConfigProducers/src)) that can be run individually as, for example, shown in [runOneByOne.sh](https://github.com/cms-sw/cmssw/blob/master/L1TriggerConfig/Utilities/test/runOneByOne.sh) script as well as you can run them in one go using the framework.
-In the first case you can run it from lxplus of .cms:
+The L1T O2O framework manages a set of XML parsers (referred to as [Online Producers](https://github.com/cms-sw/cmssw/tree/master/L1TriggerConfig/L1TConfigProducers/src)) that can be run individually as, for example, shown in [runOneByOne.sh](https://github.com/cms-sw/cmssw/blob/master/L1TriggerConfig/Utilities/test/runOneByOne.sh) script as well as in one go using the framework.
+In the first case you can run the script from lxplus or .cms:

 lxplus> ~kkotov/python/runOneByOne.sh l1\_trg\_cosmics2017/v75 l1\_trg\_rs\_cosmics2017/v57

 ssh cms-conddb-1.cms '/data/O2O/L1T/runOneByOne.sh l1\_trg\_cosmics2017/v75 l1\_trg\_rs\_cosmics2017/v57'

-The result of running this script is comprehensive printout the last two lines of which will summarize if any problems were encountered parsing the configuration XMLs.
+The result of running the script is a comprehensive printout the last two lines of which will summarize if any problems were encountered parsing the configuration XMLs.
 In addition, an l1config.db sqlite file will contain all of the successfully produced payloads ready to be used with the L1 trigger emulators in CMSSW.